vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 In today’s threat landscape, adversary-in-the-middle (AiTM) phishing attacks have emerged as a particularly dangerous tactic.
 These attacks bypass traditional defenses by placing a malicious proxy between the user and the legitimate service, capturing credentials and session tokens in real time.
 Once attackers have session tokens, they can bypass even multi-factor authentication (MFA), making AiTM attacks especially difficult to defend against.

-While there is no single configuration or silver bullet to fully prevent AiTM phishing attacks in Microsoft 365 environments, a layered defense strategy can significantly reduce risk.
+While there is no single configuration to fully prevent AiTM phishing attacks in Microsoft 365 environments, a layered defense strategy can significantly reduce risk.
 This includes a combination of user education, strong authentication methods, and granular Conditional Access policies.

 ## Path of an AiTM Phishing Attack
 The attack typically follows these steps: